james-learns-to-code/ios-swift-practice-graphql_rxswift/README.md

 # Use of API
 For using Github API, you have to generate access-token.
 https://github.com/settings/tokens
-Because of the token is private resource, i stored as a file and include git-ignore list for preventing distribution.
+Because of the token is private resource, i stored as a file and include git-ignore list for preventing leakage.

 # Alamofire
 For practicing designing real-world networks, i implement complex network manager using Alamofire.